Lava-Pals/.github/profile/README.md

 # 🍈🫂🤝 Lava Pals

 `BONELAB centric org.
-Consume all knowledge and regurgitate for all.`
+Consume all knowledge and regurgitate.`